Accessibility Standards for Customer Service

 Maryvale has a feedback protocol to enable it to receive and respond to comments, including complaints.
 Maryvale feedback protocol is available upon request.

-This Policy, and related practices and protocols, shall be made available to any member of the public upon request.
+9. DOCUMENTATION TO BE MADE AVAILABLEThis Policy, and related practices and protocols, shall be made available to any member of the public upon request.

-Maryvale will provide documents, or the information contained in documents, required to be provided under the Standard, to a person with a disability in a format that takes the person’s disability into account.
+10. FORMAT OF DOCUMENTSMaryvale will provide documents, or the information contained in documents, required to be provided under the Standard, to a person with a disability in a format that takes the person’s disability into account.

 The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) is a law in Ontario that allow the government to develop specific standards of accessibility and to enforce them.